As product managers, the one question that we get asked every now and then is: "What does a product manager do, anyway?"

 I finish up my slides for the product review slide deck, review some changes suggested by my lead PM, and head home for the day.

-If you're looking to find your dream product manager job, check out PMHQ's Bootcamp.
+If you're looking to find your dream product manager job, check out PMHQ's product management certification courses.

 A Day in the Life of a Mobile Gaming Product Manager